sylvain1811/BDA-Project/README.md

 ## Algorithms

-This chapter is split into to categories, one for the unsupervised algorithms and one for the supervised algorithm.
+This chapter is split into two categories, one for the unsupervised algorithms and one for the supervised algorithm.

 ### Unsupervised algorithms